square/eslint-plugin-square/docs/rules/no-missing-tests.md

 # no-missing-tests

-Ensuring that certain types of files, such as components, have corresponding test files can be helpful towards improving test coverage.
+Ensuring that files have corresponding test files can be helpful towards improving test coverage.

 ## Rule Details